Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Conclusion

 \section{Conclusion}

-In this paper, we propose a semi-supervised anatomy-aware convolutional neural network for thoracic disease classification named the Anatomy-XNet.
+In this paper, we propose Anatomy-XNet, an anatomy-aware convolutional neural network for thoracic disease classification.
 Departing from the previous works that rely on the chest X-ray image only or attention mechanisms guided by the model prediction, the proposed network is guided by prior anatomy segmentation information to act similar to a radiologist by focusing on relevant anatomical regions associated with the thoracic disease.
-Extensive experiments demonstrate that combining our novel AAA and PWAP modules within a backbone Densenet-121 model in a unified framework yields state-of-the-art performance on the NIH chest X-ray dataset.
-The Anatomy-XNet achieves an average AUC score of $85.66\%$ on the official NIH test set, surpassing the former best performing method published on this dataset.
-The proposed method also reaches an AUC of $91.13\%$ on the official validation split of the Stanford CheXpert dataset, and $84.04\%$ on the MIMIC-CXR dataset, achieving state-of-the-art performance on these two datasets as well.
+Extensive experiments demonstrate that combining our novel A\textsuperscript{3} and PWAP modules within a backbone Densenet-121 model in a unified framework yields state-of-the-art performance on the NIH chest X-ray, Stanford CheXpert, and MIMIC-CXR datasets.
+The Anatomy-XNet achieves an average AUC score of 85.78\% on the official NIH test set, 92.07\% on the official validation split of the Stanford CheXpert dataset, and 84.04\% on the MIMIC-CXR dataset, surpassing the former best-performing methods published on these datasets. \copyrightnotice